DaixuanLi/AutoBlox_Artifact/README.md

 run_pruning.sh -w target_workload
 ```

 Here target_workload has 7 options (YCSB, TPCC, AdspayLoad, MapReduce, LiveMapsBackEnd, WebSearch, and CloudStorage).
 It takes approximately 2-4 hour for each workload to finish its pruning.
-We will provide several cloud lab nodes to run the pruning in parallel.
+To speed up the experiments, we will provide you several CloudLab nodes to run the pruning experiments in parallel.

 After the pruning is finished, please run